securitytxt/security-txt/draft-foudil-securitytxt.md

 As stated in {{encryption}} and {{signature}}, both encryption keys and external signature files SHOULD be loaded over HTTPS.

-Web services MUST reserve the security.txt namespace to ensure no third-party can create a page with the "security.txt" name.
+Websites MUST reserve the security.txt namespace to ensure no third-party can create a page with the "security.txt" name.

 # IANA Considerations